ShadovvBeast/TalkGPT/README.md

 # TalkGPT
-Allows you to easily talk with ChatGPT
+Allows you to easily talk with OpenAI's ChatGPT